Gulle3010/LUA-Scripts/README.md

 # LUA-Scripts
 Lua Script Collection

-This script is made as part of a project for game developers utilizing GameGuru and looks for more advanced games.
+These scripts are made as part of projects for game developers utilizing LUA and looks to advance their games.

+-- Arcadia